I can do all things through Christ who strengthens me. Philippians 4:13

 This is a simple math equation I think every Christian should memorize.
 We need this reminder, that if Jesus really is who he says he is, then nothing else matters when compared to him.
 We can literally have nothing, but if we have Christ we have enough.

-You might also like: What “Do Not Be Anxious About Anything”Means (Philippians 4:6 Meaning)
+Now check out: What “Do Not Be Anxious About Anything”Means (Philippians 4:6 Meaning)